dmltdev/dmltdev/README.md

 # 💫 About Me:
 Hi there!
-I'm an aspiring Ukrainian learning full stack web development. <br>My aim is to build beautiful, functional websites and applications that solve real-world problems.
+I'm an aspiring Ukrainian learning backend development. <br>My aim is to build beautiful, functional websites and applications that solve real-world problems.

 ## 🌐 Socials: